-The annual New Year’s morning hike to the top of Slieve Donard meant a very rise.
+The annual New Year’s morning hike and steep Slieve Donard climb meant a very rise.
 Now in its eleventh year the trek from Donard Car Park to the pinnacle of Northern Ireland’s largest mountain saw a larger number on the slopes, due predominantly to the milder weather.

 The majority of the climb is in darkness with the path lit by the various head torches of those making the trip.
 The early 4.30am wake up call paid off (photographically) as we made our way back down from the tip and the sun began to rise breaking through the winter cloud.
 The image below features Slieve Bearnagh captured from the saddle on our return journey.